Lavs-Daniels-Skots-231RMC173/so101-native-ubuntu-ros2-moveit/README.md

 before it can be treated as a robust real-hardware manipulation pipeline.

-So the current state is best described as:

-> **controller path validated, stack operational, semantics still being reconciled**
+> **Current state:** controller path validated, stack operational, semantics still being reconciled.

 ---